-As an emerging growth company under the JOBS Act, we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies" as such term is defined in the rules promulgated under the Securities Act, which permit us to limit reporting of executive compensation to our principal executive officer and our two other most highly compensated executive officers, the three of whom are referred to as our named executive officers ("NEOs").
+As an emerging growth company under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies" as such term is defined in the rules promulgated under the Securities Act, which permit us to limit reporting of executive compensation to our principal executive officer and our two other most highly compensated executive officers, the three of whom are referred to as our named executive officers ("NEOs").
 This section provides an overview of our executive compensation program, including a narrative description of the material factors necessary to understand the information disclosed in the summary compensation table below.

-For 2022, our NEOs were:
+For 2023, our NEOs were:

-- James E. Beckwith, President and Chief Executive Officer; - Michael A. Rizzo, Senior Vice President and Chief Banking Officer; and - John W. Dalton, Senior Vice President and Chief Credit Officer
+- James E. Beckwith, President and Chief Executive Officer; - · Michael A. Rizzo, Senior Vice President and Chief Banking Officer; and - · John W. Dalton, Senior Vice President and Chief Credit Officer.